User guide

 Plugin translations

-To set up your plugin for separate translation, you need to enclose every string in your plugin that should be translatable with this special function instead of the standard gettext():
+To set up your plugin for separate translation, you need to enclose every string in your plugin with this special function instead of the standard gettext():

 This function tells Zenphoto that this string uses its own plugin translation.
 You should not mix standard gettext() with this in your plugin as Poedit would read these as well and add them to the translation file unnecessarily.

-If your plugin consists of just one single file <plugin name>.php, you have to create an additional folder of the same name next to the plugin file.
+If your plugin consists of just one single file .php, you have to create an additional folder of the same name next to the plugin file.
 Use exact this folder setup:

 Now setup Poedit as described above but only to parse your plugin's folder.
 Additionally you have to add the keyword "gettext_pl" to Catalog > Settings > Keywords so that the special plugin translation strings are recognized.